shaik1002/biggitlabbomb/doc/administration/gitaly/kubernetes.md

 - Data/Repository corruption
 - Service disruption

-This section focuses on reducing the scope of impact and protecting the service as a whole.
+This section focuses on reducing the blast radius and protecting the service as a whole.

 #### Constrain Git processes resource usage